jackthomasanderson/glou-android/README.md

 **Repositories:** [Backend (Go)](https://github.com/jackthomasanderson/glou-server) · [Mobile (Android/Dart)](https://github.com/jackthomasanderson/glou-android)

-Your wine collection in your pocket.
-Track, manage, and explore your wines anywhere with the native Android app for Glou.
+Your beverage collection in your pocket.
+Track, manage, and explore your wines, spirits, and beers anywhere with the native Android app for Glou.

 **English** | [Français](#français)